-The “official” A3070 tape drive is an external QIC 120/150 drive, required for default scripted installation.
-It's believed to be identical to “Caliper CP150 SCSI QIC” and “Archive Viper 150MB Tape Streamer” (?) (some are rebadged as Connors) but case design is different (the A3070 was designed with an A3000 theme).
-See the Amiga A3070 SCSI tape drive installation manual (PDF).
+The “official” Commodore A3070 tape drive is an external QIC 120/150 drive, designed with an A3000-themed case and is required for the default scripted installation.
+It's believed to be identical to “Caliper CP150 SCSI QIC” and “Archive Viper 150MB Tape Streamer” (?) (some are rebadged as Connors) but case design is different.

 Not compatible SCSI drives (verified by user): Tandberg TDC4120

 You won't be able to get the drive to work reliably without the proper termination, so get yourself a DB25 SCSI terminator if necessary.
 If you need tapes, you can either find somewhere online to buy them new, or you can hit eBay.
 Used tapes are a dime a dozen on eBay (search for “qic tape”).

 “Using Amiga Unix” mentions tape only shortly on “Backing up your files” (p.
 232-235), here are the examples:

 So you want to make an install tape.
 This is a slightly risky proposition, due to the likely age of your tape drive as well as the tapes you happen to be using.
 I'll present the method that worked for me here.

 Step 1: Verify that you have the proper hardware